 The parties’ respective superannuation benefits are included in the pool of assets and classified as an asset unless one of the parties has superannuation benefits overseas, in which case it is classified as a financial resource.
 Nevertheless, superannuation is often pushed aside from other assets and considered separately.
 It is often equalised between the parties and any necessary adjustment as a consequence, seen in the division of real property and readily available assets.

 Liabilities include anything one or both of the parties are financially accountable for, such as debts, mortgages, personal, bank or business loans, personal guarantees, taxation liabilities and other liabilities.

-It is important to note that the above described contributions can be also to property which is no longer in the control and/or ownership of the parties or either of them.
+It is important to note that the above-described contributions can be also to property that is no longer in the control and/or ownership of the parties or either of them.

 If one of the parties to the proceedings has “wasted” assets rather than “contributed” as described above, for example, a significant amount of matrimonial funds on gambling, adjustments can be made consequently and in favour of the other party, so long as such “wastage” is in context significant, and can be proven.

 The final step is to consider the practical effect on the proposed property settlement.
-This involves the Court, if the matter proceeds to Court, sitting back and turning its mind to whether the effect of the above three steps is just and equitable in all the circumstances.
+If the matter proceeds to Court, this involves the Court sitting back and turning its mind to whether the effect of the above three steps is just and equitable in all the circumstances.

-To find out more about where you stand in a prospective property division from your estranged spouse, and of next steps, come into our office for a free 30 minutes consultation with one of our experienced solicitors.
+To find out more about where you stand in a prospective property division from your estranged spouse, and of the next steps, contact us for a free 30-minute consultation with one of our expert family lawyers.